Z2Doggo/H1Z1-C-Server/README.md

 ## How to Download
-WARNING: This will only work if you have bought the H1Z1 Package from steam!
+WARNING: This will only work if you have bought the H1Z1: Just Survive from steam before the game was shutdown!

 Use [DepotDownloader](https://github.com/SteamRE/DepotDownloader)